Prompt → Context → Harness: three layers of LLM engineering

 Prompt Engineering

 The single string the model reads on one call.
-Roles, instructions, examples, output format — stitched into one sequence of tokens.
+Roles, instructions, examples, output format.
+One sequence of tokens.

-The whole “prompt” is just a list of role-tagged messages.
+This is the layer that everyone knows.
+The whole “prompt” is a list of role-tagged messages.
 The provider serializes them and the model attends to all of them at once.
-There’s no memory between calls — every request is stateless.
-Whatever you want the model to know, it has to be in the messages array.
+By default, every request is stateless: there’s no memory between calls.
+Whatever you want the model to know on a given turn, it has to be in the messages array for that turn.

-What you control here: the system string, the shape and content of messages, sampling params (temperature, top_p), and any structured output schema.
-That’s it — every other layer builds on top of these knobs.
+What you control here: the prompt template (system and user messages with placeholder variables), model parameters in the ChatAnthropic constructor (temperature, top_p, max_tokens), and any structured output schema via model.with_structured_output(...).
+That’s it.
+Every other layer builds on top of these knobs.

-Animation: assistant tokens streaming into the messages.json panel one by one—Looks, like, a, TOCTOU, on, line, 42—with system / user / assistant role chips on the left.
+Animation: assistant tokens streaming into the messages.json panel one by one with system / user / assistant role chips on the left.

 Layer 2 · Information